Rekihyt/Sifu/README.md

   IsEq Eq => True
   IsEq _ => False

-  # A function that compares bools using Case, a function that takes a list of
+  # This function compares bools using Case, a function that takes a list of
-  # tags and another arg and applies them against the arg until one matches:
+  # tags and another arg and applies them against the arg until one matches.
+  # The matches on the lhs of the tag are sub-matches, which are matched
+  # recursively, then bind their computations to the variables `b1` and `b2`.
+  # If either one doesn't match at least once, the parent match doesn't as
+  # well.
   Compare (b1 : Bool) (b2 : Bool) => Case [
       (True, False) => Gt,
       (False, True) => Lt,